-Greenplum 5.x clients (gpload, gpfdist) are supported with Greenplum 6.x and 7x Server and Informatica PowerCenter and PowerExchange 10.4.
+Greenplum 5.x clients (gpload, gpfdist) are supported with Greenplum 6.x Server and Informatica PowerCenter and PowerExchange 10.4.

 The following table lists minimum recommended specifications for hardware servers intended to support Greenplum Database on Linux systems in a production environment.
 All host servers in your Greenplum Database system must have the same hardware and software configuration.
 Greenplum also provides hardware build guides for its certified hardware platforms.
-Work with a Greenplum Systems Engineer to review your anticipated environment to ensure an appropriate hardware configuration for Greenplum Database.
+It is recommended that you work with a Greenplum Systems Engineer to review your anticipated environment to ensure an appropriate hardware configuration for Greenplum Database.

 |Minimum CPU||Any x86_64 compatible CPU|

 |Network Requirements||10 Gigabit Ethernet within the array